 Here are the types of algae that guppies commonly feed on:

 Staghorn algae grow like the horns of a stag.
 It is one of the algae that guppies can eat.
-Staghorn algae belong to the red algae group, and it comes in various shades of grey.
+Staghorn algae belong to the red algae group, which comes in various shades of grey.

 It grows in water with poor oxygen circulation.
 However, some people use it to decorate their aquariums.